buerokratt/POC-DMR.Cross-functional-requirements/docs/technical/security.md

 * Admin APIs
 * Public APIs

-Anomalous usage patters should create alerts for the attention of service owners.
+Anomalous usage patterns should create alerts for the attention of service owners.

 ### Authentication and Authorisation